 The Committee on Special Education (CSE) Meeting

-As stated in the Commissioner’s Regulations, the participants/members of each committee on special education includes, but is not limited to, the following:
+As stated in the Commissioner’s Regulations, the participants/members of each committee on special education include, but is not limited to, the following:

 - the parents or persons in parental relationship to the student;